iRedlon/jparty/documentation/patch-notes.md

 ### New visuals and sounds
 - New background theme options in the settings menu
-- Slight menu redesign across the board
+- Slight UI changes across the board i.e. new font and menu style
-- New music for the lobby
+- New music on lobby and during game
 - New sound effects for selecting clues, buzzing in, submitting responses and wagers, and clue decisions

 ---